(Disclosure: Some of the links below may be affiliate links)

 This strategy is straightforward, but it works quite well.
 And contrary to what people believe, it takes me very little time.
 It does not take me more than 10 minutes per month.

 I have always recommended that my readers invest every month and not less frequently.

 But there are other advantages to this than just being simple and easy.
 By investing the money that you have, you are always invested in the market.
 You do not have to wait several months for this money to be invested.
 It means your money does not wait with a zero interest rate in your bank account.
 Instead, it can get returns from the stock market earlier.
 And it is much better to build a habit when you build it more frequently.

-For me, it is clear that people are will lose money when they invest every quarter instead of investing every month.
+For me, it is clear that people will lose money when they invest every quarter instead of every month.
 But until now, I have never done the simulations.
 It is time to change that!

-Let’s find out exactly how much quarterly investors lose compared to monthly investors!
+We will find out exactly how much quarterly investors lose compared to monthly investors!

 Differences in investing frequencies

 The best way to know whether investing every month or every quarter makes any difference is by running simulations!
 And it turns out I have a wealth of historical data available!

 I have collected a lot of data for my simulations of the Trinity Study.
 I have the monthly returns of the U.S. stock market from 1871 to 2019.
 So, I can use this data to see the difference between different investing frequencies.